danijar/memory-maze/README.md

 env = tasks.memory_maze_15x15()
 ```

-The observation is a dictionary, which includes image observation (TODO: map, targets)
+The observation is a dictionary, which includes `image` observation key
 ```python
 >>> env.observation_spec()
 {